Solving fuzzy linear systems in Gaussian PDMF space: Semi-fuzzy linear system (SFLS)

 It means that $\bm{\tilde{0}}=(\langle0;1,1,0,0\rangle,\cdots,\langle0;1,1,0,0\rangle)^T$ is a solution of $A\bm{\tilde{x}}=\bm{\tilde{0}}$. \item According to \eqref{Zheng2}, unknown parameters $\tilde{x}_j=\langle x_j;d^{-}_{x_j},d^{+}_{x_j},\mu^{-}_{x_j},\mu^{+}_{x_j}\rangle, j=1,\cdots, n,$ can be expressed as the linear combination of the basis $\mathbf{X}=\{\tilde{e}_1,\tilde{e}_2,\tilde{e}_3,\tilde{e}_4,\tilde{e}_5\}$, i.e.,

 For any $i=1,\cdots,m$, it holds

 Recall Theorem \ref{Zheng2} and the definition of the $\mathbf{X}$-coordinate vector, the above equality is equivalent to

 where the right-hand side of above equation is $m\times 5$ zero matrix.
-The classical linear algebra tells us that there exists a nontrivial solution for homogeneous SFLS if and only if $R(A)<n$. \item Write down the solution of the system \eqref{semifuzzy.square}, Substitute the right-hand side of Equation \eqref{eqn:matrixform} by $\bm{\tilde{b}_{\mathbf{X}}}$ and the rest of the proof is standard. \end{enumerate} \endpf
+The classical linear algebra tells us that there exists a nontrivial solution for homogeneous SFLS if and only if $R(A)<n$. \item Write down the solution of the system \eqref{semifuzzy.square}.
+By substituting the right-hand side of Equation \eqref{eqn:matrixform} with $(\tilde{b}_j)_{\mathbf{X}}$ for $j=1,\cdots,n$, the nonhomogeneous SFLS is equivalent to

+This is a real matrix equation with $5n$ unknown parameters and the rest of the proof is standard. \end{enumerate} \endpf